Açık Radyo: Online presence

 The Açık Radyo website was launched in early 1997; in May 2000, the station began broadcasting online.
-A second (subscription) website, named the "Açık ("open") Site", was launched in late 2001; transcripts from interviews and talk shows are posted.
+A second (subscription) website, named the "Açık ("open") Site", was launched in late 2001; transcripts from interviews and talk shows were posted.
 In December 2004, Açık Site's subscription system was eliminated and the two websites were combined.
 As of 2009, an average of 50,000 people visited the website each month.

 Documentaries

 In 1996, Açık Radyo acted as a semi-official radio station for the UN HABITAT (II) Conference held in Istanbul, broadcasting bilingually for fifteen days.
-Since its second year of operation (1996) the station has presented a two-hour yearly wrap-up program, "Last Year in Perspective", on December 31 each year.
+Since its second year of operation (1996) the station had presented a two-hour yearly wrap-up program, "Last Year in Perspective", on December 31 each year.
 In 2005, Açık Radyo produced (in cooperation with Radio Nederland) a two-hour program commemorating the 50th anniversary of the Russell-Einstein Manifesto against nuclear arms.
 In May 2008, sound collages commemorating the 40th anniversary of the 1968 revolution were broadcast daily.